FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 Notice, things don't change very much, we still need to provide a buffer when calling `read` and we still need to make sure that it gets filled appropriately.
 The key difference here is that we are far more likely to fill `buf` if the underlying file is large enough to do so.
 It doesn't _look_ like much of a win but it really does help.
-Another interesting thing about `BufReader` is that in implements the trait `BufRead` which gives you access to things like `read_line` or `read_until` which ends up being incredibly helpful in a lot of common file reading tasks.
+Another interesting thing about `BufReader` is that it implements the trait `BufRead` which gives you access to things like `read_line` or `read_until` which ends up being incredibly helpful in a lot of common file reading tasks.